COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Hendra virus is in the genus Henipavirus.
-The only other member in this genus is Nipah virus.
+Other members in this genus include Nipah virus and Cedar virus.

 Hendra virus is in the Paramyxovirus family.